frgul006/rag-experiment/README.md

 # Regent Rag

-Regent Rag is a collection of Python scripts designed to scrape authenticated websites, transform the textual content into a vector database, and execute queries against this database.
+Regent Rag is a collection of Python scripts designed to scrape websites behind cookie-based authentication, transform the textual content into a vector database, and execute queries against this database.

 This README provides instructions on how to install, setup and run the scripts locally.